Large crowds gather in Huntington Beach to protest Newsom stay-at-home orders

 HUNTINGTON BEACH, Calif.
-(KABC) -- Hundreds of people, possibly more than a thousand, gathered on the streets of Huntington Beach on Friday to protest Gov. Gavin Newsom's stay-at-home orders.
+(KABC) -- Thousands of people gathered on the streets of Huntington Beach on Friday to protest Gov. Gavin Newsom's stay-at-home orders.

 Huntington Beach and several other Orange County cities have been among the most vocal in the state in opposition to the governor's restrictions aimed at slowing the spread of coronavirus.